The site of one of Japan's earliest, grandest imperial capitals

 From Osaka: From Abenohashi Station in Osaka, it takes an hour on the Kintetsu Minami-Osaka Line to reach Kashihara-jingu-mae Station.

 From Nara: From Kintetsu Nara Station, it takes about 50 minutes on the Kintetsu Line to reach Kashihara-jingu-mae Station via Yamato-Saidaiji.

-Fujiwara-kyo in modern-day Kashihara was the imperial capital for a mere 16 years between 694 and 710.
+Fujiwara-kyo was the imperial capital for a mere 16 years between 694 and 710.
 The imperial palace site is now covered by fields of seasonal flowers.
-Fujiwara Capital Museum offers a look at the area's past.
+Fujiwara Information Center offers a look at the area's past.

-The three Yamato mountains of Mt.
+The Three Mountains of Yamato of Mt.
 Kagu, Mt.
-Unebi, and Mt.
-Miminashi were incorporated into the old capital.
+Unebi and Mt.
+Miminashi were all part of the ancient capital.
 They are celebrated in some of the oldest poetry anthologies and are still linked by pleasant walking trails.

 From Kashihara-jingu-mae Station, you can reach Kashihara-jingu Shrine within a few minutes on foot.
-It is dedicated to the first non-legendary emperor of Japan, Jimmu, and the site is hailed as the spot where he took the throne.
-After visiting the shrine building, stroll in its peaceful surroundings, which include a large lake.
+It is dedicated to the first emperor of Japan, Jimmu, and the site is hailed as the spot where he was enthroned.
+After visiting the shrine building, stroll in its peaceful surroundings, which include the Fukada-ike Pond.

 Skip forward ten centuries and you find Imaicho , a mere 20-minute walk north of the shrine.
-This atmospheric Edo-period merchant quarter has some 500 traditional buildings still intact, many of which have been converted into shops and cafes.
+This atmospheric Edo-period merchant town has some 500 traditional buildings still intact, many of which have been converted into shops and cafes.

 Kashihara is a short train ride away from the archaeological sites, temples, and burial mounds at Asuka , which served as the capital prior to Fujiwara-kyo.